 3.11.2 application

-PRAMP desires to be transparent and generally supports Directors of the Board and Working Group members sharing PRAMP communication plans and materials.
-However, to allow directors and working group members the opportunity to explore the perspectives of their organizations or within their sectors as needed, some internal communications materials will be deemed confidential and should not be shared with external sources.
+PRAMP desires to be transparent and generally supports Directors of the Board, Committee and Working Group members sharing PRAMP communication plans and materials.
+However, to allow Directors and Committee members the opportunity to explore the perspectives of their organizations or within their sectors as needed, some internal communications materials will be deemed confidential and should not be shared with external sources.
 Examples include the following:

 Briefing notices and related key messages developed in anticipation of an issue arising